 What is the best eCommerce platform to use for a P.O.D. store?

 The quick answer is whatever is most relevant to your business needs.
 There are two major types – self-hosted and hosted stores.
-Your selection should be based on your technical know-how, the degree of autonomy you would like to have, what integrations you would like to include, and how quickly you would like to get set up.
+Your selection should be based on your technical know-how, autonomy you would like to have, what integrations you would like to include, and how quickly you would like to get set up.

 1. A self-hosted store

 As the name suggests, this is the option for you if you are looking to create, maintain and troubleshoot problems with your store yourself.
 It’s a great option if you are either a coder or have access to a developer whom you trust.

 Having a self-hosted store means you have complete control over all elements of its creation.
 You can customize your store in any way you like and, if you or your developer has the ability, can let yourself run freely when it comes to integrations.